 When death happens, it happens very quickly: There is no doubt about what is taking place.
 Sometimes the person will give several outward pants as their heart stops.
 Others may give a long out breath followed quite a few seconds later by what seems another intake of breath.
 This may be repeated a few times and can be alarming if you are not ready for it.
 However, this is only the lungs expelling air.

 Other indicators are very clear:

 - Skin colour rapidly drains to a sallow yellow.

-- Facial expression changes, or loosens.
+- Facial expression change or loosen.
 You may not feel you ‘recognise’ the person anymore.
 Some people look remarkably at peace.

-Relatives and friends who were not there may experience ‘seeing’ the dead person and or sensing the dead person and knowing exact time of death before they are officially informed.
+Relatives and friends who were not present at the time of death may experience ‘seeing’ the dead person and/or sensing the dead person and knowing exact time of death before they are officially informed.
 These ‘visitations’ are usually comforting and reassuring, and never forgotten.

 It’s not unusual to feel disconnected

-It’s not unusual after someone has died, especially when you were present at the time, to feel disconnected from people, places or things.
-It can feel as if you are in a dream, or looking at life through frosted glass.
-This can especially difficult when you are thrown into the intensity of making funeral arrangements.
+It’s not unusual after someone has dies, especially when you were present at the time, to feel disconnected from people, places or things.
+It can feel as if you are in a dream or looking at life through frosted glass or walking around in a bubble.
+This can be especially difficult when you are thrown into the intensity of making funeral arrangements.

 It can be hard to explain how you are feeling, especially to those who have never witnessed a death.
-But feeling strange or disconnected from reality is understandable when we have watched someone die.
+However, feeling strange or disconnected from reality is understandable when we have watched someone conclude their journey.
 Life will never be the same again.
 It can’t be when we have witnessed something as profound as this.